amyami187/effective_dimension/README.md

 times in order to gain a standard deviation over different random parameter initialisations.
 - The code for the hardware experiment is contained in a jupyter notebook in the folder hardware.
 The raw data from this experiment is contained in the `loss_plot.py` file in the main Loss_plots folder.
 We run the hardware experiment for only 33 training iterations after seeing it performs better than the simulated results.

+### Fisher_rao_norm_calcs
+- To calculate the Fisher-Rao norm, we train the models and use the parameter set produced after training (saved as `opt_params`).
+To ensure the results are robust, we train the models multiple times and compute the average Fisher-Rao norm.
+- The raw data is stored in the data folder, with code to generate it in the generate_data folder.
+The average Fisher-Rao norm for each model is contained in the Supplementary Information in Table 1.

 ### Sensitivity_plots
 - The raw data is stored in the data folder, with code to generate it in the generate_data folder.
 This data reproduces the sensitivity analysis in the